sockeqwe/pages/content/perfectionism-vs-excellence.md

 Healthy striving is self-focused: "How can I improve?".
 If we translate this to code review then the question is: How can we improve the solution to make it excellent?

 Coming back to the code review example from above, the question we should ask ourselves is does using `Calendar` APIs make this piece of code more excellent?
-I dont think so.
+I don't think so.

 Excellence is objective.
 Excellence has defined standards.